 - Be a current, actively involved minority member of SHAPE America.

-- Be forty (40) years of age or younger as of October 15 of the year of nomination submission.
+- Be thirty-six (36) years of age or younger as of October 15 of the year of nomination submission.

 - This award is restricted to minority candidates (including but not limited to, Asian, African, Hispanic, and Native American) as defined by the U. S. Government.
 [The U. S. Government approach (based on the collection of census data) is to accept individual self identification of minority status.]